Have your say in WA’s waste strategy review

 Overview

-Western Australia’s Waste Avoidance and Resource Recovery Strategy 2030 (waste strategy) sets out objectives and strategies for transitioning the state towards a circular economy.
+Overview Western Australia’s Waste Avoidance and Resource Recovery Strategy 2030 sets out a statewide vision and goals for recycling and waste.

-The Waste Authority is leading a review of the waste strategy.
-The review provides an opportunity to reflect on how we are performing, what is working, and what we could do differently.
+The Waste Authority is leading a review of the 2019 waste strategy which provides an opportunity to reflect on how we are performing, what is working and what we could do differently.

 Related Documents